SummaryRead the full fact sheet

 The details of the surgery will depend on individual factors, but generally include:

 - Enlargement phalloplasty – this operation increases penis length.
 General or local anaesthesia may be used.
-The surgeon makes an incision (cut) at the base of the penis and cuts the ligament that attaches the penis to the body.
+The medical practitioner makes an incision (cut) at the base of the penis and cuts the ligament that attaches the penis to the body.
 This will cause the penis to extend out further from the body.
 The penis is not actually longer, but more of it is visible

 - Girth enlargement phalloplasty – this operation increases the width of the penis.
 General or local anaesthesia may be used.
-Using fatty tissue harvested (removed) from another part of your body, the surgeon may sew strips of fat underneath the skin of the penis (dermal fat grafting) or inject fat into the penis (fat transfer or fat transplant)
+Using fatty tissue harvested (removed) from another part of your body, the medical practitioner may sew strips of fat underneath the skin of the penis (dermal fat grafting) or inject fat into the penis (fat transfer or fat transplant)

-- Full phalloplasty – some men choose to have their penis increased in both length and girth during the same operation.
+- Full phalloplasty– some men choose to have their penis increased in both length and girth during the same operation.

 Immediately after cosmetic genital surgery